Does SEO Still Work In A Recession?

 You want people who are searching for your products and services to recognize you as a local and trusted brand.
 You WILL start seeing a steady incline of traffic and conversions on your site, but only if you’re planning ahead.

-What Should I Be Doing?
+What Should I Be Doing for Recession-Proof Marketing?

-- Don’t Panic: I know.
-Easier said than done, right?
+- Don’t Panic: Easier said than done, right?
 But trust us on this one.
-The best thing you can do to ensure that your business gets through these tough times is to take a deep breath and know that this will all pass in time.
+The best thing you can do to ensure that your business gets through tough times is to take a deep breath and know that this will all pass in time.
 Operating on fear and emotion can change the trajectory of your business and will only deter what you’re trying to create.
 Don’t let it happen.

 - Plan: If you’re not already, it’s time to figure out where you’re ranking in terms of relevant keywords right now.
 From there, you’ll be able to see how your competitors are ranking, what they’re offering that you’re not, and how much ground you have to make up.
 Also, check out Google Trends to see what people in your market are searching for.
 In recognizing these trends, you can adjust your content strategy accordingly.
 That way, when things pick up again, you’re in the driver’s seat.
 Don’t let this process get you down.
-Putting in the hard work now is essential to bringing in the traffic and conversions you’re needing down the line.
-Figuring out where you stand, where you want to be, and what you have to do to get there is vital right now.
+Putting in the hard work now is essential to bringing in the traffic and conversions you need down the line.
+Figuring out where you stand, where you want to be, and what you have to do to get there is vital.

-How to Measure Success:
+How to Measure Success with SEO

 Don’t be discouraged if you don’t see an immediate uptick in website traffic.
 That’s normal and is to be expected.
 During economic crisis times, there may not be as many people searching for what you’re offering and that’s okay.
-Right now, what is most important is discovering where your keywords are ranking, where your competitor’s keywords are ranking, and (if you’re behind) how to best close that gap.
+Right now, what is most important is discovering where your keywords are ranking, where your competitor’s keywords are ranking, and if you’re behind, how to best close that gap.
 If your site can lay claim to as many relevant keywords as you can right now, then you can bet the traffic and conversions will come in time.
-Remember, unlike a social media or PPC campaign, this is not something that’s going to start cranking out results right away.
+Remember, unlike a PPC or social media campaign, this is not something that’s going to start cranking out results right away.
 It takes research, planning, and patience to make your SEO investments pay off.
 But trust in the process and we promise, it’ll all work out in the end.

 During a recession, investing in a sound SEO strategy needs to be at the center of your marketing plan.
 Now is not the time to throw in the towel nor is it the time to start getting eccentric on your advertising ideas.
 We suggest finding a reputable full-service SEO agency that can outline an SEO-focused plan, get you pointed in the right direction, and set yourself up for a major influx of business once things get back to normal.
 If you put in the work and prepare now, you’ll be ranking and your customers will seek you out–not the other way around.
 Likewise, if your competition is out there and ignoring the benefits of Search Engine Optimization, they’ll have a lot of ground to make up in terms of catching you.
 Companies that do are poised for success.
 Companies that don’t will be buried on the second page of Google.
 Do what’s best for your business now and get your SEO plan of action in place.